 Want to get started on these predicted trends?
 Change up your ordinary menu with these recipes:

 Sign up for the Barbecue!
-Bible newsletter, Up in Smoke, to get new tips, recipes, and techniques directly in your inbox two times a month.
+Bible newsletter, Up in Smoke, to get new tips, recipes, and techniques directly in your inbox every week.